wonderweissMagerat/rule_system/README.md

     you can write rules like Expressions with "()" in rule.txt

 # USAGE:
-    make dir like sports_example
+    1. make dir like example of sports_college

-    write rules in rule.txt and concept in concept.txt python parse_rule_file or write you own parser in main.py
+    2. write rules in rule.txt and concept in concept.txt

+    3. python parse_rule_file or write you own parser in main.py